 That’s it.
 Just drag the photos to where you want them.
 I was a little surprised myself that this doesn’t work in earlier versions of iOS, but at least it’s there now.
 If you regularly do slideshows of your pictures, this is a great feature because you can now arrange pictures by, say, place, instead of settling for the order in which the pictures were snapped.

 This doesn’t work everywhere, either.
 Just in user-created albums.
-Which makes total sense of course, because thing s like the camera roll and the All Photos views are designed to show everything in date order (bonus tip: the Camera Roll shows pictures in the order they were shot or created, whereas the All Photos album shows them in the order they were added to your library.
+Which makes total sense of course, because the camera roll, and the All Photos views are designed to show everything in date order (bonus tip: the Camera Roll shows pictures in the order they were shot or created, whereas the All Photos album shows them in the order they were added to your library.
 Thus, a newly added photo that was taken in 2005, say, will appear at the end of All Photos, and be impossible to find in the Camera Roll).

 iOS 11 is full of clever touches